 - Sandy Terraces Nudist Campground—Enjoy Cap Cod clothing-free!
 This campground near Mashpee has been open since 1953 and welcomes singles, couples, and families.
 It offers RV and tent sites and features a heated pool with a large sunning deck, tennis, and a pond.
 There are weekly family events.
 Open May through the end of September.

-There are several secluded beaches in Michigan, but none are officially nude beaches.
-Since the state has strict public decency laws, you may want to play it safe and head to one of these resorts:
+There are many secluded beaches in Michigan, but none are officially nude beaches.
+Since the state has strict public decency laws, you may want to play it safe and head to one of these resorts instead: